grafana/mimir/docs/sources/mimir/operators-guide/reference-http-api/index.md

 Grafana Mimir exposes an HTTP API that you can use to write and query time series data, and operate the cluster.

 This document groups API endpoints by service.
-Note that the API endpoints are exposed when you run Grafana Mimir in microservices mode and monolithic mode:
+Note that the API endpoints are exposed when you run Grafana Mimir in microservices mode, monolithic mode, and read-write mode:

 - **Microservices mode**: Each service exposes its own endpoints.
 - **Monolithic mode**: The Grafana Mimir instance exposes all API endpoints.
+- **Read-Write mode**: The component services are exposed on the endpoint that they are contained within.
+Either Mimir read, Mimir write, or Mimir backend.
+Refer to [Deployment modes]({{< relref "../architecture/deployment-modes/index.md" >}}) for the grouping of components.

 ## Endpoints